April 16–17, 2019 | Congress Park Hanau, Germany

 Fraunhofer Institute for Mechanics of Materials IWM

 Dr. Dong-Zhi Sun has obtained a Master of Science at the Beijing University for Science and Technology in 1981 and received his PhD at the university RWTH Aachen Germany in 1987.
-Since 1987 he has been working at Fraunhofer IWM in Freiburg and he is group leader for crash safety, damage mechanics.
+Since 1987 he has been working at Fraunhofer IWM in Freiburg where he is group leader for crash safety, damage mechanics.